 Some people like to also have their coffee mugs accessible here.
 If you don’t store them at your coffee table, make sure you store them at least nearby.
 Then you aren’t traveling around your kitchen just for a cup of coffee.

-Make it your own and give it details that you enjoy.
+Make it your own and give it the details that you enjoy.
 I have never seen a home coffee bar that is much like another.
 That is what makes them unique.

 I prefer my Keurig but you might prefer a fully stocked espresso machine.
 If you have one of those, note that I am envious and applaud you for owning such a dream machine in your kitchen.